biggerpicagency/traditional-boilerplate/frontend/README.md

 ## A few words about the boilerplate / starter kit

-This demo is based on Bigger Picture / Studio Sidekicks boilerplate that has been created based on [Web Starter Kit](https://developers.google.com/web/tools/starter-kit/) - an opinionated boilerplate for web development.
+This demo is based on Studio Sidekicks boilerplate that has been created based on [Web Starter Kit](https://developers.google.com/web/tools/starter-kit/) - an opinionated boilerplate for web development.
 Unfortunately Google is no longer supporting and developing that project so we have decided to start keeping that up-to-date by ourselves.
 We upgraded all the tools and now it uses new Gulp 4.0.0 and Babel 7.2 to transpile the ES6+ scripts.

 ### How to use it?
 1. Installation: `npm install` or `yarn install`